 Once the abutment is placed, you will need to let your gums heal for about two weeks before the artificial replacement tooth can be attached.

 As soon as your gums heal, you will require more impressions made of the remaining teeth.
 They are needed to make the crown, or your naturally-looking artificial tooth.
 This crown can be placed once the jawbone is strong enough to withstand the use of the new tooth.

-You and your specialist for dental implants in Ottawa can select artificial teeth that are fixed, removable, or a combination of both:
+You and your dentist can select artificial teeth that are fixed, removable, or a combination of both: